Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/configuration/simulation/nodes/network_examples.rst

 - **Ports Configuration**: Similar to routers but with named ports to differentiate between external (internet-facing), internal, and demilitarized zone (DMZ) connections.
+- **ACLs** - The firewall is configured with six primary ACLs, designed to manage the traffic across three key network
+  junctions: internal, external, and DMZ.

+  - **Internal Port ACLs**:

+    - **Inbound ACL**: Controls traffic entering the internal network from other network zones.
+    - **Outbound ACL**: Controls traffic leaving the internal network to other parts of the network or the internet.

+  - **DMZ Port ACLs**:
+    - **Inbound ACL**: Controls traffic coming into the DMZ from the internet or internal network.
+    - **Outbound ACL**: Controls traffic leaving the DMZ to reach the internal network or the internet.

+  - **External Port ACLs**:

+    External ACLs can be used as a single 'catch-all' where two separate but identical rules would be required for both internal and DMZ ports.

+    - **Inbound ACL**: Controls traffic coming in from the internet, allowing only authorised access to the network.
+    - **Outbound ACL**: Regulates what internal traffic can exit to the internet.

+Building the Config File
+^^^^^^^^^^^^^^^^^^^^^^^^

+**Defining the Network Scope and Scale**

+1. **Identify the Participants**:

+   - **Home/Office Network**: Consists of PCs and servers that handle daily operations and access to shared resources like files and applications.
+   - **ISP (Internet Service Provider)**: Manages internet connectivity and external routing, acting as the gateway to the internet for the SomeTech network.
+Also enabled DNS lookups.
+   - **SomeTech Corporate Network**: A complex internal network with multiple subnets, including a DMZ for public-facing services, and segregated internal zones like HR, Engineering, and Data/Storage.

+**Node Placement and Configuration**

+2. **Strategic Node Placement**

+   - **Web Server in the DMZ**: The web server is strategically placed within the Demilitarized Zone (DMZ) to ensure that it is accessible from the internet without exposing the internal network to potential security threats.
+The DMZ acts as a segregated area that isolates public-facing services from critical internal resources, reducing the risk of external attacks spreading into the corporate network.
+   - **Database and Storage Servers**: These servers are located on a separate subnet to enhance security and performance.
+Segmenting these servers allows for more granular control over access and traffic management, ensuring that sensitive data is tightly secured and that the traffic does not interfere with other operations within the corporate network.

+3. **Subnetting Strategy**

+   - **/30 Subnets for Router Links**: Links between routers are configured with /30 subnets, which provide just enough addresses for two endpoints and a broadcast address, maximizing the efficiency of IP address usage.
+This subnet size is typically used for router-to-router connections to minimise the wastage of IP addresses and to simplify network management.

+4. **Routing Configurations**

+   - **Defining Static Routes**: Static routes are meticulously defined to ensure that data packets find the most direct and secure path to their destinations.
+This involves specifying routes that direct traffic from the internal network to the internet, between internal subnets, and to the DMZ.
+   - **Use of Default Routes**: Default routes are critical in guiding traffic towards a predefined exit point, typically towards the ISP, when no other specific routes match.
+This setup ensures that external traffic is efficiently routed through the network gateway, simplifying the routing table.

+5. **Security Measures**

+   - **ACLs on Routers and Firewalls**: Access Control Lists (ACLs) are crucial in enforcing security policies.
+     They are configured to:

+     - **Permit or Deny Specific Traffic**: Depending on the node type and the network segment, ACLs are tailored to control what traffic can enter or leave the network.
+For instance, ACLs on the firewall regulate traffic between the internet, DMZ, and internal network.
+     - **Support Specific Applications**: ACLs also facilitate the operation of specific applications by allowing necessary communications.
+For example, permitting HTTP traffic to and from the web server in the DMZ ensures that web services are accessible without compromising the security of other network segments.
+   - **Route Security**: Routing configurations are secured by ensuring that routes do not inadvertently expose sensitive parts of the network to unauthorised traffic.
+Routes are carefully planned to keep internal and external traffic separate unless explicitly allowed via ACLs.